All Episodes

 Now, how many illegal aliens do you think crossed the border during this arrest?

-How many illegal aliens crossed the border and moved into the southern states, uh border states of the United States, while Megan Forbes was being shackled and handcuffed, arrested and taken to the local jail for not getting a landmark alteration certificate from the city of Boulder for her new garage door.
+How many illegal aliens crossed the border and moved into the southern states, border states of the United States, while Megan Forbes was being shackled and handcuffed, arrested and taken to the local jail for not getting a landmark alteration certificate from the city of Boulder for her new garage door?

-You remember Walter Mondo, we've spoken of this earlier this year.
+We spoke of this earlier this year.

-Mondo 1984, a Democratic National Convention promised in his acceptance speech to raise everybody's taxes.
+Mondo, 1984, a Democratic National Convention, promised in his acceptance speech to raise everybody's taxes.

-Well, it's it's happened here again.
+Well, it's happened here again.

-He's uh he's uh uh running for office out in uh in California.
+He's running for office out in California.

-He's running for governor in the Democratic primaries, urging Democrats to vote for him over his opponent Steve Wesley because he will raise their taxes higher than the other Democrat.
+He's running for governor in the Democratic primaries, urging Democrats to vote for him over his opponent, Steve Wesley, because he will raise their taxes higher than the other Democrat.

-Republicans can only hope that Angelitas wins.
+Republicans can only hope that Angelitis wins.

-Angelitas has never seen a tax hike he didn't like, Wesley said, adding that only in California would you have a candidate is going out that far to endorse taxes.
+Angelitis has never seen a tax hike he didn't like, Wesley said, adding that only in California would you have a candidate is going out that far to endorse taxes.

 Now, this generally happens when Democrats think that they're on the verge of winning.

-I don't know what what what'll happen to Angelina's Angelina's very, very, very wealthy man, by the way.
+Angelitis, very, very, very wealthy man, by the way.

-Should uh point out to you.
+I should point out to you.

 Now, you people have heard me preach this sermon for 17, 16 years on this program.